MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/3-exercise-specify-monitor-blob-metrics.md

    6. Repeat the previous steps to add **Blob Container Count** and **Blob Count** to the chart.

 At the bottom of the chart, you now have a color bar and a count for the current value of the counter.
-It's highly likely that the counter will initially be zero for all the capacity metrics, because the values have not been aggregated.
+It's highly likely that the counter is initially at zero for all the capacity metrics, because the values haven't been aggregated.

 ## Create a transaction metrics chart